mmbressler/usekeyp-docs/docs/oauth.md

 # OAuth

+OAuth is a standard protocol that allows users to authorize API access to web and desktop or mobile applications.
+Once access has been granted, the authorized application can utilize the API on behalf of the user.
+OAuth has also emerged as a popular mechanism for delegated authentication.

 The only things needed to give your users EVM accounts on any network, and integrate with Keyp is:

 1. An OAuth2 server